Vivena/TFHEToyProject/README.md

 # Running

-To run the program: ```./bin/test```followed by the options you want.
+To run the program: ```./bin/test``` followed by the options you want.
 For example:

 ```
 ./bin/test -e -1 #encrypt the .csv file and answer the question 1 of the test
 ```
-You can also separate it in multiple call to the program
+You can also separate it in multiple calls to the program

 ```
 ./bin/test -e #encrypt the .csv file